-A person engages in a deceptive trade practice when, in the course of 1 business, vocation, or occupation, the person: 2 3 (2) causes likelihood of confusion or of misunderstanding as to the source, sponsorship, approval, or certification of goods or services; 4 (5) represents that goods or services have sponsorship, approval, 5 characteristics, ingredients, uses, benefits, or quantities that they do not 6 have or that a person has a sponsorship, approval, status, affiliation, or 7 connection that the person does not have; 8 (7) represents that goods or services are of a particular standard [or] 9 quality . . . if they are of another; 10 (9) advertises goods or services with intent not to sell them as advertised; 11 [or] 12 (13) engages in any other conduct which similarly creates a likelihood of 13 confusion or of misunderstanding.
-14 388.
-The Student Loan Debt Relief Companies and Individual 15 Defendants are "persons" within the meaning of the statute.
-16 389.
-The Student Loan Debt Relief Companies and Individual 17 Defendants repeatedly violated Minnesota Statutes section 325D.44, 18 subdivision 1, by, in the course of business, engaging in the deceptive and 19 fraudulent practices described in this Complaint that caused a likelihood of 20 confusion or of misunderstanding among consumers in connection with the sale 21 of Defendants' student loan debt relief services, including by making false, 22 deceptive, fraudulent, and/or misleading representations to consumers regarding 23 its advertised services.
-These practices include but are not limited to: 24 Misrepresenting to consumers that the Student Loan Debt a.
-25 Relief Companies could forgive consumers' loans and otherwise 26 misrepresenting their ability to reduce or eliminate student loan debt; 27 28 61 REDACTED THIRD AMENDED COMPLAINT b.
-Misrepresenting to consumers that the consumers were"approved" for student loan relief, and otherwise misrepresenting their ability to qualify borrowers for government programs;
+A person engages in a deceptive trade practice when, in the course of business, vocation, or occupation, the person:

+- (2) causes likelihood of confusion or of misunderstanding as to the source, sponsorship, approval, or certification of goods or services; - (5) represents that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation, or connection that the person does not have;

+(7) represents that goods or services are of a particular standard [or] quality . . . if they are of another;

+(9) advertises goods or services with intent not to sell them as advertised; [or]

+- (13) engages in any other conduct which similarly creates a likelihood of confusion or of misunderstanding. - 388.
+The Student Loan Debt Relief Companies and Individual Defendants are "persons" within the meaning of the statute. - 389.
+The Student Loan Debt Relief Companies and Individual Defendants repeatedly violated Minnesota Statutes section 325D.44, subdivision 1, by, in the course of business, engaging in the deceptive and fraudulent practices described in this Complaint that caused a likelihood of confusion or of misunderstanding among consumers in connection with the sale of Defendants' student loan debt relief services, including by making false, deceptive, fraudulent, and/or misleading representations to consumers regarding its advertised services.
+These practices include but are not limited to: - a.
+Misrepresenting to consumers that the Student Loan Debt Relief Companies could forgive consumers' loans and otherwise misrepresenting their ability to reduce or eliminate student loan debt;